stcybrdgs/cs3358-dataStructures/asg02/README.md

 ASG02

 OBJECTIVE:
-The purpose of this assignment was to implement a class to hold and operate on a set of integers.
+The purpose of this assignment was to implement a class containing data and methods for a set of integers in a dynamic array.
 This assignment is essentially the same as asg01, but it's key data structure is a DYNAMIC ARRAY rather than a STATIC ARRAY.

 DESCRIPTION:
 - The instructor provided 'Assign02.cpp' and 'IntSet.h'